2019 North of Tyne mayoral election

 The inaugural North of Tyne mayoral election was held on 2 May 2019 to elect the first Mayor of the North of Tyne.
-The area is made up of Newcastle upon Tyne, North Tyneside and Northumberland.
-Subsequent elections will be held every five years.
+The area was made up of Newcastle upon Tyne, North Tyneside and Northumberland.
+Subsequent elections have been for the Mayor of the North East, a position covering an expanded area.

 Background

 The election followed the creation of the North of Tyne Combined Authority in November 2018, covering the area of Newcastle upon Tyne, North Tyneside and Northumberland councils.
 Councils which are not currently part of the devolution deal but were previously included in unsuccessful discussions to establish a mayor of the North East, Metropolitan Borough of Gateshead, Durham County Council, Sunderland City Council and South Tyneside Metropolitan Borough Council, were invited to join the authority.

 Procedure

 This election uses the supplementary voting system, with electors having two votes.
 One vote for the first choice candidate, with an optional vote for a second choice candidate used if no candidate has more than 50% of the first choice votes.